 Dan Snow's History Hit

 Historian Dan Snow investigates the 'how' and 'why' of history's defining moments.
 From the Colosseum of Ancient Rome and the battlefields of Waterloo to the tomb of Tutankhamun, Dan journeys across the globe to share the greatest stories from the past that help us understand the present.
 New episodes on Mondays, Wednesdays and Fridays.
 You can get in touch with us at ds.hh@historyhit.com A podcast by History Hit, the world's best history channel and creators of award-winning podcasts The Ancients, Gone Medieval, and Betwixt the Sheets.
-Subscribe here to get early access, AD-FREE and bonus episodes.
+Sign up to History Hit for hundreds of hours of original documentaries, with a new release every week and ad-free podcasts.
+Sign up at https://www.historyhit.com/subscribe.

 Show episodes